-The photographs of sunrise taken at about 4.30 am from this point by award winning Australian photographer Clare Takacs when she visited us in May 2016 for a garden shoot were spectacular.
+The photographs of sunrise taken at about 4.30 am from the top of the meadow by award winning Australian photographer Claire Takacs when she visited us in May 2016 for a garden shoot were spectacular.

-Nearly everything was carried manually up the hill, where construction took place, apart from the chassis and sub-floor, which I gingerly towed up the hill …
+Nearly everything was carried manually up the hill, where construction took place in situ, apart from the chassis and sub-floor, which I gingerly towed up the hill …

-Years ago we were moved by seeing the exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
+Years ago we were moved by seeing an exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
 (Click here).
 The show consisted of a selection made from apparently 1 million images taken over a year through a single window of one property in rural South Korea.
-Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these pages, but there’s also a detailed biography of him on line.
+Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these web pages, but there’s also a detailed biography of him on line.
 (Click here).But the concept of observing nature from a single vantage point over a long time frame has always appealed to me.
-This is partly what has driven me to keep writing and photographing for this blog and website, since I began in the spring of 2011.
+This is partly what has driven me to keep writing and photographing for this blog and website, since I began it in the spring of 2011.

-Fiona’s inspired idea for how to close the open-to-the-air window space I’d always imagined in my one and only back of an envelope (since lost) design for the hut, has created many options for framing and enjoying these views.
-(Fiona’s detailed design for eventually rejected more complex end “fan light windows” is shown above).
-Open to the air and sound, mainly.
-Or not, should weather or midges dictate otherwise.Other than these introductory words, this will be a page of many simple images taken through this window onto North Carmarthenshire, and shown in chronological order, to give an idea of the delights of seasonality in this part of the world.
+Other than these introductory words, this is simply a page of some of the many images taken through this single window onto North Carmarthenshire, or of the hut from the meadow, and shown in chronological order, to give an idea of the delights of seasonality in this part of the world.
 It’s a magical place, with wonderful light and constantly changing interest.
-I hope you’ll agree…